How to Make a Game on Scratch Step-by-Step for Beginners

 Have a brainstorming session

-Making a plan is the first and most essential step in creating a game.
+Making a plan is the first and most essential step in creating scratch games.
 It is also known as your game design.
-It may appear to be a minor step, but it provides direction for your project.
-The people who skip this step and begin coding without a plan are more likely to lose sight of their goal and abandon their game before it's finished.
+Although it may appear a minor step, it directs your project.
+People who skip this step and begin coding without a plan are likelier to lose sight of their goal and abandon their game before it's finished.

 Planning is an excellent opportunity to exercise your creativity and create a novel project concept.
 Even though it may appear difficult initially, following simple guidelines will make the process simpler.
 Then plan on how to make a game from scratch step by step with a detailed layout of strategy.

 Students must consider their game and the goals they want to achieve before starting.
-Even though Scratch is a beginner's platform, taking these steps and teaching game design methods right away is a smart strategy.
+Even though Scratch is a beginner's platform, taking the steps that they learn in scratch coding course for kids and game design methods is a smart strategy.

 Decide the primary theme